swiftlang/swift-evolution/visions/using-c++-from-swift.md

 “Reverse” interoperability (using Swift APIs from C++) is another extremely important part of the interoperability story.
 However, reverse interoperability has largely different goals and constraints, which necessarily mean a different design and therefore a different vision document.
 The [vision for reverse interoperability](https://github.com/apple/swift-evolution/blob/main/visions/using-swift-from-c%2B%2B.md) has already been [accepted](https://forums.swift.org/t/accepted-a-vision-for-using-swift-from-c/62102) by the Language Workgroup.

-This document is a prospective feature vision document, as described in the [draft review management guidelines](https://github.com/rjmccall/swift-evolution/blob/057b2383102f34c3d0f5b257f82bba0f5b94683d/review_management.md#future-directions-and-roadmaps) of the Swift evolution process.
-It has not yet been approved by the Language Workgroup.
+This document is an official feature vision document, as described in the [draft review management guidelines](https://github.com/rjmccall/swift-evolution/blob/057b2383102f34c3d0f5b257f82bba0f5b94683d/review_management.md#future-directions-and-roadmaps) of the Swift evolution process.
+The Language Workgroup has endorsed the goals and basic approach laid out in this document.
+This endorsement is not a pre-approval of any of the concrete proposals that may come out of this document.
+All proposals will undergo normal evolution review, which may result in rejection or revision from how they appear in this document.

 ## Goals